aws-amplify/docs/docs/guides/hosting/fragments/gatsby.md

 ### Creating the Git repository

-Next, create a new Git repository and copy the link to the repo to your clipboard.
+Next, create a new Git repository and copy the uri of the repo to your clipboard.

 ![Gatsby Hosting with Amplify Console - Creating a new project in Git](~/images/hosting/gatsby/1.png)

-Now, initialize the new repository within the root of your project:
+Now, initialize the new repository within the root of your project and push the code to Git.

 ```sh
 git init